tomwyr/code-stash/README.md

-# git_branch_cleaner
+# Git Branch Cleaner

-`git_branch_cleaner` is a command-line utility designed to help manage and clean up git branches in your repositories.
-It identifies and removes branches that are no longer needed based on custom configurations.
+Git Branch Cleaner is a command-line utility designed to help clean up branches in git repositories.
+It identifies and removes branches that are no longer needed based on their commit history.
+If a branch hasn't been merged directly into another (reference) branch, the tool flags it for cleanup, if the commit messages suggest it's been merged with a merge commit.

 ## Features